2018 BREEDERS' CUP BETTING CHALLENGE

 |2nd Place = $200,000||7th Place = $40,000||12th Place = $17,500|

 |3rd Place = $110,000||8th Place = $35,000||13th Place = $15,000|

 |4th Place = $75,000||9th Place = $30,000||14th Place = $12,500|

 |5th Place = $60,000||10th Place = $25,000||15th Place = $10,000|

 In addition to cash prizes, berths to the National Horseplayers Championship (“NHC”) will be awarded to the top fifteen (15) finishers in the Tournament.
 A hotel stay (up to $700) will be covered for the National Thoroughbred Racing Association event or upgraded for those already qualified.
 If for any reason one of the top fifteen (15) official finishers cannot attend or has already dual-qualified for the NHC, the next highest placing contestant will receive the NHC berth.
 Only fifteen (15) NHC spots will be awarded.
 Depending on a particular situation, Churchill Downs and Breeders' Cup may assign an alternate qualifier.
 This is an official NHC Tour event and NHC points will be awarded in accordance with NHC Tour rules and policies.
-Players will earn on-track tournament NHC Tour points only if the player participates from Churchill Downs or other official BCBC brick and mortar satellite locations.
-Players will receive online tournament NHC Tour points if that player participates in the BCBC through a BCBC online provider from any other location.
+Players will earn on-track tournament NHC Tour points only if the player participates from Churchill Downs or other official BCBC brick and mortar satellite locations with betting card.
+Players will receive online tournament NHC Tour points if that player participates in the BCBC through a BCBC online provider from any location.
 Players must be 2018 Tour members to earn Tour points.
 If a BCBC participant is not already a 2018 NHC Tour member at the time of the Tournament, Breeders’ Cup will provide payment for the participant’s 2018 NHC Tour membership as a result of the player’s participation in the BCBC.

 5. PLAYER CARDS